fabiand/ovirt-node-development-guide/design.md

 ## Life-cycle Overview

 Before diving into the technical details let us get overview over how the life of an image is envisioned.
-Once we are aware of this, we can see what components can be used to fill these stations.
+Once we are aware of this, we can see what components[^1] can be used to fill these stations.

-> Note: When speaking of components, it is referred to another software project.
+[^1] When speaking of components, it is referred to another software project.

 ![The life-cycle of an image.](imgs/ngn-flow.dot.png)